hyeseong-dev/hyeseong-dev.github.io/about/index.md

 ## Hi there 👋,

-### I'm HyeSeong Lee, studying at 👨‍💻 Korea Institute of Science and Technology .
+### I'm HyeSeong Lee, studying at 👨‍💻 Korea Institute of Science and Technology Information .
 I am a tech and management enthusiast, Would love to be a cloud evangelist and see myself as a Product / Program Learner.
 -------

 ## 🧐 About